isayevlab/DRACON/README.md

-# Graph Neural Network for Atom Mapping in Chemical Reaction
+# DRACON: Disconnected Graph Neural Networkfor Atom Mapping in Chemical Reactions

-This repository is an author's implementation of the paper Graph Neural Network for Atom Mapping in Chemical Reaction.
+This repository is an author's implementation of the paper DRACON: Disconnected Graph Neural Networkfor Atom Mapping in Chemical Reactions

 ## Overview

-The authors propose a method that is capable of predicting outcomes and finding atom mapping at the same time.
+We propose a model that affords both predicting reaction outcomes and finding atom mapping at the same time.
+Two specific tasks are solved in parallel (see Fig.~\ref{fig:reaction}).
+Atoms of the main product and reaction centers are found.
+Centers of the reaction are atoms of the main product.
-Two specific tasks are solved in parallel.
-Atoms of the main product and centers of the reaction are found.
-Centers of the reaction are atoms of the main product, which change the configuration in the reaction.
-The configuration of an atom is a superposition of characteristics of the atom and adjacent bonds.
-In terms of graph theory, both tasks are node-classification in a disconnected graph of source molecules.
-The novel neural network MolsNet solves node-classification tasks.
-Atoms of the main product and centers of the reaction determine the outcome in the majority of reactions because they have less than three centers.
+The atoms change their configuration during the reaction.
+The configuration of an atom is an aggregate of characteristics of the atom and adjacent bonds.
+In terms of graph theory, both tasks are node-classification in a disconnected graph of reactant and product molecules.
+The novel *D*isconnected G*r*aph *A*ttention *Con*volution  neural network (DRACON) solves the node-classification tasks.
+Atoms of the main product and centers of the reaction determine the outcome in the majority of reactions.
 ![](imgs/problem_statement.png)

-The method structure consists of several blocks.
+The overall model pipeline consists of four blocks.
 Firstly, each atom is mapped to a real vector according to its characteristics in the molecule.
-The model is capable of using any known numerical characteristics of atoms.
+The model uses numerical characteristics of atoms.
 Secondly, the vectors are updated with Relational Graph Convolution Neural Network (RGCNN).
- The authors offer to use extended molecular graphs with molecule's and reaction's level nodes to enable passing information across different molecules.
 The RGCNN generalizes Graph Convolution Neural Network for graphs with different edge types that correspond to chemical bonds.
+In this work, we use extended molecular graphs with molecules' and reaction's level nodes to pass information across different molecules.
 Then, the Transformer encoder processes the vectors.
 The block simulates intermolecular interaction, which is a mechanism of chemical reactions.
-Finally, the Fully-connected neural network (FCNN) gives probabilities for each atom in the node classification problems.
+Finally, the fully-connected neural network (FCNN) gives probabilities for each atom in the node classification problems.
 ![](imgs/architecture.png)

-Compared with other recent studies, MolsNet has several novel aspects in terms of architecture of neural networks.
+Compared with other works, DRACON has several novel aspects in terms of neural network architecture.
-MolsNet generalizes the graph convolution neural network for the disconnected graph of molecules.
-The natural structure of the MolsNet architecture is suitable to add information about molecules and atoms: characteristics of atoms, types of chemical bonds.
+DRACON generalizes the graph convolution neural network for the disconnected molecular graphs.
+The natural structure of the DRACON is suitable to add features of molecules, atoms like valencies, hybridization, types of chemical bonds, etc.

 The authors investigate vector representations of reactions.
 The best model demonstrates that pseudo-nodes in the extended graph of source molecules learn chemical information about the whole reaction.
 Similar representation correspond chemical reactions which have a similar mechanism.
  ![](imgs/nearest_rections.png)

- TSNE MAP shows that space of reaction's representation contains information about the class of reaction.
+The model analysis illustrates that it gains substantial chemical insight, and one could differentiate and group chemical reactions by their types in a fully unsupervised fashion

  ![](imgs/tsne_minor.png)

  ## Requiremnts

- Linux machine with Nvidia-1080Ti, Python 3.7.7 was used for the experiments with the folowing packages:
+ Linux machine with Nvidia-1080Ti, Python 3.7.7 was used for the experiments with the folowing
+  packages:

  ```
 dgl-cu101==0.4
-Django==3.0.5
+Django==3.0.7
 matplotlib==3.2.1
 numpy==1.18.2
 pandas==1.0.3